Gaza-projections/gaza_projections/README.md

 ***

+### Traumatic injuries for report 2 (folder `gaza_injuries_report_2`)
+#### Input files
+- `ACLED_FATALITIES.xlsx` contains raw fatalities data downloaded from ACLED website.
+It's at the event level, with location, type of warfare, and estimated or recorded fatalities and injuries.
+- `MOH_UNWRA_Death_Rate.xlsx` contains the death rate per 1000 people reported by the Ministry of Health (MoH) and the death rate among UNRWA employees per 1000 people reported by UNRWA.
+- `OXFORD_POPULATION.csv`contains population movement in each governorate, based on daily counts of active social media users.

+#### Analysis scripts
+- `__init__.py` installs/loads packages, imports data, imputes the ACLED data using MICE, prepares parameters for bootstrapping and performs bootstrpping.
+- `functions.py` contains all the functions called by `__init__.py`.

+***

 ### Malnutrition (folder `gaza_nutrition`)
 #### Input files
 - `gaza_nutrition_parameters.xlsx` contains several worksheets (tabs), all of which but `lists` are read into the analysis.
 Worksheet `general` allows the user to set parameters for the nutrition analysis.
 Worksheet `scenarios` contains assumptions made for each scenario concerning daily caloric intake from humanitarian aid during months 1-3 and 4-6 of the projection period, by scenario and as a ratio relative to the target daily intake (see worksheet `general`).
 Worksheet `non-aid` contains assumptions by month (from 7 october 2023 to the end of the projection period) and scenario regarding the proportion of the pre-war caloric intake that would have been met by existing food stocks or the agriculture/livestock sector.
 Lastly, worksheet `breastfeeding` contains pre-crisis and crisis period estimate of the proportion of infants exclusively breastfeeding during the first 6 months of life, for other crisis-affected settings in the Middle East.